 Lately I have tried a few Donna Hay recipes, and I have to say I'm loving her stuff.
 My friend Sandra got me to try this one, she loved it, so I thought I have to try it.
 I have since given it to a few friends to try and it has been a hit with everyone.

 I like it with ice cream and berries on the side, but it is nice even on its own.
-It really is the best chocolate cake I have ever tried or made.
+It really is one of the best chocolate cakes I have ever tried or made.

 125g unsalted butter, chopped

 375g dark chocolate, coarsely chopped

 175g brown sugar